-M ore than \$20 billion is urgently needed to repair crumbling campus facilities, according to preliminary results of the Study of Capital Renewal and Deferred Maintenance Costs.
+M ore than \$20 billion is urgently facilities, according to preliminary results of the Study of Capital Renewal and Deferred Maintenance Costs.
 The cost to repair and replace higher education facilities is expected to be considerably higher when an executive summary of the final results is released at a press conference on October 13.